supsi-dacd-isaac/oasi-ozone-forecaster/README.md

 ## Internal instructions:

+1. Beware that the `skgarden` package is severely outdated, thus some manual modifications are necessary in folder `/venv/lib64/python3.8/site-packages/skgarden/`:
+   - file `quantile/ensemble.py`, line 40: add `sample_weight` to method arguments
+   - file `quantile/ensemble.py`, line 79: add `sample_weight` to method call
+   - file `quantile/tree.py`, lines 221 and 230: remove `presort=False` option for clean output (optional)
+   - file `mondrian/ensemble/forest.py`, line 96, 229: add `sample_weight` to method arguments
+   - file `mondrian/ensemble/forest.py`, line 121, 254: add `sample_weight` to method call
-1. Create the dataset you're interested in using the script `dataset_creator` on a Ununpentio connected machine, such as `dev03` for instance.
+2. Create the dataset you're interested in using the script `dataset_creator` on a Ununpentio connected machine, such as `dev03` for instance.
 Be sure to correctly set the parameters in the `datasetSettings` section of config file.
-2. Move the thusly created dataset to some powerful machine (e.g. Shiva or Bombolo) and perform a computationally intensive grid search with the script `grid_search` over a configured set of weights.
+3. Move the thusly created dataset to some powerful machine (e.g. Shiva or Bombolo) and perform a computationally intensive grid search with the script `grid_search` over a configured set of weights.
    Be sure to have set the parameteres in the `gridSearcher` section of the config file, in particular `cfg["featuresAnalyzer"]["datasetCreator"]` should be set to `CSVreader`, the previously created dataset should be placed in the right `conf/csv/` folder and the file names should appear in the `cfg['datasetSettings']['csvFiles']` section.
-   It is possible the machine will be angered by the presence of the package `skgarden`, which is very outdated.
+   It is possible the machine will be angered by the presence of the package `skgarden`.
 In this case you should comment the offending lines of code, which are not needed anyway for the grid search.
-3. Note that ona  clean installation the package `skgarden` needs to be manually modified so that `sample_weights` is included in the `fit` method of at least 2 classes.
 4. Observe the output of the grid search and manually select the best combination of weights.
 Do update the config file accordingly.
 5. On a machine able to run the whole code, use the script `final_model_creator` with the previously created dataset and the previously selected weights to create the final models, which can be used to perform the daily forecast.